 As well as representing the breadth of the city's fine art collection, the Graves never fails to throw up something interesting in its changing galleries.
 In recent years, it's hosted exhibitions of Robert Mapplethorpe photography, Andy Warhol self-portraits, the Blk Art Group's radical vision, and an overview of street photography spanning over 100 years.

-Stumble upon the cafe at the half-way point and hide away from the city for a while, and pick up a card from the gift shop on the way out.
+Pick up a card from the gift shop on the way out.
 And while you're in this beautiful building, take the opportunity to browse the library on the ground floor or, if you time it right, to catch a talk, play or even wrestling match in the basement's Library Theatre.

 Clearly, we'd be doing you a disservice if we didn't let you in on the secret that is the Graves.